-Pontifical Council for Justice and Peace, Compendium of the Social Doctrine of the Church, no. 76 (2004).
+$^4$ Pontifical Council for Justice & Peace, Compendium of the Social Doctrine of the Church $\P$ 76 (2004).

-might turn out to be of value.
-Why?
-Changing the metaphor, sometimes wolves come wearing sheep's clothing.
-In trade in Vischer's account are concepts that occupy high places in Catholic social doctrine, above all conscience and the common good.
-Do Vischer's conceptions differ substantively from the concepts of the Catholic tradition?
+the Catholic tradition?
 It would be good news to some if they did.
 I would hate to deliver bad news.
 Still, it bears mentioning that some fruit is not to be eaten.

 So, my questions here conveniently cluster around the implications of the two poles of Vischer's study, but one preliminary issue concerns what exactly Vischer means, as a matter of metaphysics and epistemology, by "conscience," the first pole.
-Because that issue is addressed in some detail here in the comments by Michael Moreland, I can proceed rather summarily on this point.
+I will proceed rather summarily on this preliminary point.
 "This book," Vischer writes, "does not aim to overturn the prevailing understanding of conscience as a person's judgment of right and wrong, but it does," he continues, "aim to bring into focus a dimension of conscience that is discernible from the term's earliest usage, which is 'to denote a knowledge which can be shared by several people."
-(3) Vischer thematizes this as "the relational dimension of conscience," (3) which he elaborates as follows: "[C]onscience cannot be adequately explained as a freestanding individual construct.
+Vischer thematizes this as "the relational dimension of conscience,"6 which he elaborates as follows: "[C]onscience cannot be adequately explained as a freestanding individual construct.
 It might be expressed and defended by the individual, but its substance and real-world implications are relational by their very nature."
-(4) This insistence on the inevitably relational dimensions of conscience is one of the signature contributions of Vischer's book, and I regard as truly salutary this reminder that conscience is not properly formed by an individual in splendid isolation.
-(How one could possibly come to hold the view Vischer asks us to reject, is a story for another day).
-Though each of us must take final, non-delegable responsibility for our decisions about what to do and what not to do, our consciences are formed, willynilly, by the associations in which we engage, and, needless to say, therefore, the better our associations, the better our consciences are likely to be.
+This insistence on the inevitably relational dimensions of conscience is one of the signature contributions of Vischer's book, and I regard as truly salutary this reminder that conscience is not properly formed by an individual in splendid isolation.
+Though each of us must take final, non-delegable responsibility for our decisions about what to do and what not to do, our consciences are formed, willy-nilly, by the associations in which we engage.
+Needless to say, therefore, the better our associations, the better our consciences are likely to be.

-This insight, into the "relationality" of conscience, leads to Vischer's principal project in the book, that is, to defend the place of associations and groups, anticipating that they will be actors in a "moral marketplace." (e.g., 5) No invisible hand is mentioned, but the market, with groups (and not just individuals) firmly a part of it, is what is to be trusted, trusted as the means by which groups develop their own identities and that of their members.
-If this trust is not limitless (no one seriously denies some things groups sometimes do - e.g., torturing babies -- cannot and should not be tolerated), what then is to be the limit of this freedom of group action?
-In one especially intriguing passage in which he relies on the arguments of Harold Laski (among many others), Vischer cautions against "restricting the authority of associations to embody their own - even deviant - moral identities."
-(115) What are we to make of this from the perspective of Catholic social doctrine?
+This insight, into the "relationality" of conscience, leads to Vischer's principal project in the book-that is, to defend the place of associations and groups, anticipating that they will be actors in a "moral marketplace."
+No invisible hand is mentioned, but the market, with groups, and not just individuals, firmly a part of it, is what is to be trusted, trusted as the means by which groups develop their own identities and that of their